-What you can do to up your chances of being approved.
+What you can do to increase your chances of being approved for a personal loan.

 Compare personal loans